AndyLPK247/pyohio-2019-web-ui-testing/README.md

 # pyohio-2019-web-ui-testing
-PyOhio 2019: Hands-On Web UI Testing Tutorial
+This repository contains the companion project for the PyOhio 2019 *Hands-On Web UI Testing* tutorial.
+If you are taking the tutorial, then please clone this repository and follow the instructions below.

+## Project Setup

-## System Prerequisites
+### System Prerequisites
 You can complete this tutorial using any OS: Windows, macOS, Linux, etc.

 This tutorial requires Python 3.6 or higher.